Your law firm’s marketing strategy should revolve around one question: "If I were looking to hire an attorney, why would I hire me?"

 You’ve got to give him a reason to stay—a hook, a purpose—a reason for him to raise his hand and ask for more information.
 This is your law firm’s unique selling proposition, and it should be the reason why:

 - A customer would choose you.
 This is the heart of your selling proposition—and perhaps your entire marketing campaign.
 What sets you apart?
-What can you offer your client that she desperately needs, and that other attorneys will not or can not offer?
+What can you offer your client that she desperately needs and that other attorney will not or can not offer?

 Remember: focus on something that sets you or your firm apart from your competition.
 Did you practice a different kind of law in the past that would add to your insight?
 Do you specialize in pedestrian injury cases because you were once struck by a car?
 Once you find your USP, you can begin making it a vital part of your innovative legal marketing plan.